 Also Read | Top 101 Machine Learning Project with Source Code

 What if shops could estimate the products that they sell every month?
 That’s what this project aims to accomplices.
 You have to forecast the total amount of products that are sold in each shop while you are provided with the daily sales data.
 And the project is dynamic as well because the list of shops and products may change every month.
 You can get the sales data set to create this ML project on Kaggle.
 The data set contains a training set and the test set for which you need to forecast the sales.
 This project on Kaggle is also part of the final project of the “How to win a data science competition” course on Coursera.

 8. Digit Recognizer Project

 This is an ML project that will improve your computer vision skills tremendously!
-You need to create an ML algorithm to identify the identify digits from a dataset that has other handwritten images as well.
+You need to create an ML algorithm to identify the identified digits from a dataset that has other handwritten images as well.
 And there’s a lot of data!
-The data set contains tens of thousands of images from which some are handwritten digits as well.
-Before starting this project, you must brush up your skills of simple neural networks and Classification methods such as Support Vector Machine and K-nearest neighbors.
+The data set contains tens of thousands of images of which some are handwritten digits as well.
+Before starting this project, you must brush up on your skills in simple neural networks and Classification methods such as Support Vector Machine and K-nearest neighbors.
 You can obtain the dataset required for this project on Kaggle.

 9. Credit Card Approval Prediction